 Should You get a Manasquan Bank CD Account?

 If you live in either Monmouth or Ocean County, New Jersey, and have at least $500 to put away, opening a CD account with Manasquan Bank may serve you as an intelligent investment.
 Manasquan Bank only has 10 physical branches, ensuring that more time and energy are devoted to helping you with your particular financial needs and queries.
-If you are looking for all of the account options of a giant bank—such as IRAs, Coverdell Education Benefits, Savings Accounts, CDs, and business, lending and digital banking accounts—Manasquan has range to meet your financial needs.
+If you are looking for all of the account options of a giant bank—such as IRAs, Coverdell Education Benefits, Savings Accounts, CDs, and business, lending and digital banking accounts—Manasquan has the range to meet your financial needs.
 It doesn’t hurt that its CD rates are comparatively solid, but if you’re looking for big returns on your investments—and quickly—it may be best to keep looking.